leostera/lam/ROADMAP.md

 ## 2020 Q4 - Milestone 2: Single Process Programs :hammer:

-For this milestone, I'd like to be able to run arbitrary Erlang programs.
+For this milestone, I'd like to be able to write arbitrary single-process Erlang programs.
 So we should support a larger surface area of the BEAM bytecode including:

 - [ ] y register and heap allocations
 - [ ] all value creation
 - [ ] all calls ops
 - [ ] all tests

-The goal here is to support all of OTPs non-process based modules, with the exception of those that have some low-level FFI needs (such as `io.erl`).
+The goal here would be to be able to create any sort of values that are valid in Erlang, and call functions in any way valid in Erlang as well, so that we can build some command line tools.

+Some things that should be possible are:

+* run infinitely: `f() -> f().` should just run and run and run.
+* run relatively fast

 ## Milestone 3: Multi-Process Programs :crystal_ball: